huntdatacenter/docs/docs/administer-science/scientific-access/README.md

 # Scientific access

-**This page provides a guide for scientific centers and groups that wants to enable HUNT Cloud resources for their data scientists.**
+**This page provides a guide for scientific centers and groups that want to enable HUNT Cloud resources for their data scientists.**

 ::: tip Cut to the chase

-[Click here](#order-scientific-access) to jump directly to the service orders that needs to be in place before you can onboard your scientists to HUNT Cloud.
+[Click here](#order-scientific-access) to jump directly to the service orders that need to be in place before you can onboard your scientists to HUNT Cloud.

 :::